 Brisbane Comedy Festival 2022

-Brisbane's annual laughfest is moving to April and May, with Nazeem Hussain, Ross Noble, Tom Ballard and Melanie Bracewell on the bill.
+Brisbane's annual laughfest returns in April and May, with Nazeem Hussain, Ross Noble, Tom Ballard and Melanie Bracewell on the bill.

-As always, BCF will takeover Brisbane Powerhouse, filling as many of the New Farm spot's spaces with comedians as it possibly can.
-So far, both The Tivoli and Fortitude Music Hall are also on the venue list, and you can likely expect that to expand as the program does — so, keep your eyes peeled in the coming months.
+As always, Brisbane Comedy Festival will takeover Brisbane Powerhouse, filling as many of the New Farm spot's spaces with comedians as it possibly can.
+And, venue-wise, it'll also get you giggling at The Tivoli and Fortitude Music Hall.

 Updated March 10, 2022.